maiconrs95/masterclass-typescript/README.md

 # masterclass-typescript
-:seat: A simple fullstack application developed with typescript
+:seat: A simple application developed with typescript

 ### Prerequisites